ioccc-src/winner/2006/toledo3/README.md

 FAQ on "[X11](../../faq.html#X11)".

 The author provided two alternate versions, one which adds a status bar and another that makes it text only.
-The author also provided a version that they tested with Windows.
+The author also described a version that they tested with Windows.
 See [Alternate code](#alternate-code) below.